tlh45342/flask-example2/README.md

 [![Software License](https://img.shields.io/badge/license-Apache%202-blue)](LICENSE)

-flask-example2 is a simple example flask app that implements authentication.
+flask-example2 is a simple example flask app.
+It is a simple Hello World! app.
+This example is designed to implement SSL, flask_login, and sqlite.
 This is not designed to be pretty, or clever.
-This is simply designed TO WORK.
-This example is designed to implement SSL, flask_login, and sqlite.
+This is simply designed to work.

 Work will have been done to test this on Windows 10, Ubuntu 20.04.3 LTS, Apple Mac OS x.